Code-Institute-Submissions/alexzanotti-milestone.project.4/README.md

 - It will be clear what page the user is on, as the color of the list item will be different
 - When hovering over a different list item, the color will change
 - Clicking on the brand name takes the user to the home page
-- For smaller screens, a vertical navbar (hamburger) is used, displaying the nav items in block
+- For smaller screens, a vertical navbar (hamburger) is used, displaying the nav items when selected
 - There is a image at the top of each page, which is fitness related and holds the page title.

 ## Footer